aaronicsubstances/bridge-arithmetic/README.md

 - The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard algorithms, which differ from what teachers expect of students in a given locality, and which will show up on answer sheets.
 - The arithmetic portion of the early algebra proposal consists of counteracting development of misconceptions in algebra, and helping students to be able to learn on their own if necessary.
 The details are as follows:
   - exercises for which no solutions or only inferior solutions exist at the moment, to counteract development of misconceptions in algebra later on.
-  - making students aware that numbers come in kinds or types (e.g. whole numbers, integers, non-integers), that numbers have parts (e.g. sign, whole number part), and that numbers can be presented in different formats (e.g. fraction, decimal expansion).
+  - making students aware that numbers come in kinds or types (e.g. whole numbers, fractions, signed numbers), that numbers have parts (e.g. sign, magnitude, numerator, denominator), and that numbers can be presented in different formats (e.g. common fraction, mixed fraction, decimal expansion).
   - helping students to be responsible for memorization and proficiency in math
   - summary of arithmetic algorithms and tables which can serve as a reference for a teenager to use to solve exercises on his own, ie during a stage when he is not practising for memorization and proficiency.
   - fallback arithmetic algorithms that students can be introduced to if necessary (and if permitted by school authorities).